Antrubtor/Neural-Network/README.md

 ## Description

-The neural network is implemented in C++ and initially designed to learn the XOR logical function.
+The neural network is implemented in C and initially designed to learn the XOR logical function.
 It includes functionality for recognizing digits in images using the MNIST dataset.

 The goal is to demonstrate the fundamental operations of a neural network and its ability to solve both classification and image recognition problems.